mbeddr/mps-platform-docs/src/doc/docs/reference/being_a_good_developer.md

 ## [Falsehoods Programmers Believe in](https://github.com/kdeldycke/awesome-falsehood)

-> A falsehood is an idea that you initially believed was true, but in reality, it is proven to be false.
+> Falsehood is an idea you initially believed was true, but in reality, it is proven false.

 You might have to deal with one of the following topics when you develop a new feature or language:

 - [dates and time](https://github.com/kdeldycke/awesome-falsehood#dates-and-time) (applicable to date- and time-related languages)
-- [internationalization](https://github.com/kdeldycke/awesome-falsehood#internationalization) (applicable to languages that should support English and/or a second language)
+- [internationalization](https://github.com/kdeldycke/awesome-falsehood#internationalization) (applicable to languages that should support English and a second language)
 - [system of measurement](https://www.stevemoser.org/posts/dev/falsehoods-programmers-believe-about-systems-of-measurement.html) (applicable to units-related languages)
 - [software engineering](https://github.com/kdeldycke/awesome-falsehood#software-engineering) (versioning, paths, usernames, identifiers)
 - [uppercase and lowercase text](https://www.b-list.org/weblog/2018/nov/26/case/)